nmpettus/MaggieBibleBot/replit.md

 - **FINE-TUNED: Reduced delay to 50ms and minimized adjustments for more accurate word synchronization**
 - **UI THEME: Updated to lighter, softer theme with cream/warm backgrounds and improved text contrast**
 - **ACCESSIBILITY: Enhanced readability with better color contrast while maintaining visual appeal**
+- **REMOVED: Completely removed ElevenLabs integration - now uses only Azure Sara voice**
+- **SIMPLIFIED: Streamlined to use Sara as primary with Samantha as fallback only**

 ### January 20, 2025 - Final Release Ready
 - **PAUSE FUNCTIONALITY: Successfully fixed pause/resume controls - audio properly pauses and stays paused**